hexed-workshop/hexed-workshop.github.io/content/_index.md

 ## Schedule

-The workshop will be held from 9:00am to 4:45pm.
-[Click here](/schedule) for the tentative schedule.
+The workshop will be held from 9:00am to 5:00pm.
+[Click here](/schedule) for the schedule and accepted papers.

 ## Registration